OutSystems Channel Partner Agreement

 5. INTELLECTUAL PROPERTY RIGHTS, OWNERSHIP AND TITLE

 5.1 Ownership.
 OutSystems retains all right, title, and interest in and to the Product (and any copies thereof), and in all related copyrights, trade secrets, patents, trademarks, and any other intellectual and industrial property and proprietary rights, including registrations, applications, renewals, and extensions of such rights.
-Channel Partner is not granted any rights to any trademarks or service marks of OutSystems.
-Channel Partner hereby makes all assignments and waivers necessary to accomplish the foregoing ownership.
-Channel Partner shall assist OutSystems, at OutSystems’ expense, to further evidence, record and perfect such assignments, and to perfect, obtain, maintain, enforce and defend any rights assigned.
+The Channel Partner is not granted any rights to any trademarks or service marks of OutSystems.
+The Channel Partner hereby assigns all necessary rights, title, and interest necessary to accomplish the foregoing ownership.
+The Channel Partner shall assist OutSystems, at OutSystems’ expense, to further evidence, record and perfect such assignments, and to perfect, obtain, maintain, enforce and defend any rights assigned.
 Nothing in this Agreement shall be interpreted to grant (by implication or otherwise) any license or rights to Channel Partner except as expressly stated herein.

 5.2 Modifications to Branding Guidelines.
 OutSystems reserves the right to modify the Branding Guidelines from time to time and shall give the other Party notice of any such modifications.
-Within thirty (30) days of receipt of notice of any modifications to the Branding Guidelines, Channel Partner shall act to assure that all Product, Promotional Materials or other promotional matter complies with the Branding Guidelines.
+Within thirty (30) days of receipt of notice of any modifications to the Branding Guidelines, Channel Partner shall act to assure that all Product, Promotional Materials or other promotional matters comply with the Branding Guidelines.

 5.3 Use of Trademarks/Trade Names. (a) Trademarks.
-During the Term of this Agreement, Channel Partner shall have the right to indicate to the public that it is an authorized agent of OutSystems and to advertise the Product under OutSystems trademarks, marks, and trade names and in the promotion and distribution of the Product.
+During the Term of this Agreement, Channel Partner shall have the right to advertise the Product under OutSystems trademarks, marks, and trade names and in the promotion and distribution of the Product.
 In addition, the Channel Partner shall fully comply with all reasonable guidelines, if any, communicated by OutSystems concerning the use of OutSystems' trademarks. (b) Use.
 The Channel Partner shall not alter or remove any of OutSystems' trademarks affixed to the Product by OutSystems.
-Except as set forth in this Section, nothing contained in this Agreement shall grant or shall be deemed to grant to the Channel Partner any right, title or interest in or to OutSystems' trademarks.
+Except as set forth in this Section 5.3, nothing contained in this Agreement shall grant or shall be deemed to grant to the Channel Partner any right, title or interest in or to OutSystems' trademarks.
 All uses of OutSystems' trademarks shall inure solely to the benefit of OutSystems and Channel Partner shall obtain no rights with respect to any of OutSystems' trademarks, other than the right to market and promote the Product as set forth herein, and Channel Partner irrevocably assigns to OutSystems all such right, title and interest, if any, in any of OutSystems' trademarks.
-At no time during or after the term of this Agreement shall the Channel Partner challenge or assist others to challenge OutSystems' trademarks (except to the extent expressly prohibited by applicable law) or the registration thereof or attempt to register any trademarks, marks or trade names confusingly similar to those of OutSystems.
-Upon termination of this Agreement, Channel Partner shall immediately cease to use all of OutSystems' trademarks
+At no time during or after the term of this Agreement shall the Channel Partner challenge or assist others to challenge OutSystems' trademarks or the registration thereof or attempt to register any trademarks, marks or trade names confusingly similar to those of OutSystems.
+Upon termination of this Agreement, Channel Partner shall immediately cease to use all of OutSystems' trademarks.

 6.1 Use and Disclosure.
 During this Agreement and for a period of five (5) years following its termination, each Party shall hold in confidence and not use or disclose to any third party any Confidential Information of the other Party.
 Each Party agrees to take all reasonable steps to ensure that the Confidential Information is not disclosed or distributed by its employees, contractors or agents in violation of the terms of this Agreement.